Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe Radeon HD 6750 1GB is a lot (approximately 36%) faster with regards to texture filtering than the Radeon HD 6670 (OEM) 1GB. (explain)
+Texel RateThe Radeon HD 6750 1GB will be quite a bit (about 36%) more effective at anisotropic filtering than the Radeon HD 6670 (OEM) 1GB. (explain)

-Pixel RateIf using high levels of AA is important to you, then the Radeon HD 6750 1GB is a better choice, by far. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the Radeon HD 6750 1GB is the winner, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison